Air Filter Regulator

 Many people in the process industry assume that their instrument air supply system delivers clean, dry air.
 But, unfortunately, that’s not the case.
 The number one cause of premature instrument failure is poor air quality.

-Make a small investment of time and periodically drain any water that may have accumulated in in the dripwell by simply opening the drain valve and allowing any water to drain out.
+Make a small investment of time and periodically drain any water that may have accumulated in the dripwell by simply opening the drain valve and allowing any water to drain out.
 Remember to close the valve.

 Also, check the filter every time you do maintenance or calibration on your instrument and replace the filter if need be.
 You’ll save time and money in the long run.